Wednesday, June 13, 2018

 Looking up from Goldberg Pocket Park.

-I see views like this replicated throughout the city.
-It's really a streetscape in its own right, following a set of rules just as compelling as those of the finished facades.
+It's really a streetscape in its own right, following a set of rules just as compelling as those which govern the finished facades.

 Friday, May 4, 2018